danelahman/lograc-2022/README.md

 # Interacting with Agda

-For the best Agda user experience, you should be using it through an Interactive Development Environment.
+For the best Agda user experience, you should be using it through an interactive development environment.
 The two most common and preferred ways of doing this is by using either
 - [VS Code](https://code.visualstudio.com) and its
   [agda-mode](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode)